 Our support group is now available online through Zoom for people living in Gloucestershire who are bereaved by suicide.
 To attend you will need to download Zoom and set up and account for yourself.

-We will be running two groups per month at 7pm;
+We will be running one group per month at 7pm;

-Lorraine and Jane who are both qualified counsellors who are Accredited Members of the British Association for Counselling and Psychotherapy.
+Lorraine is a qualified counsellors who is a Member of British Association for Counselling and Psychotherapy.
 There are also four Sunflowers volunteers who help run the group; Andy, Wendy, Graham and Di.
 They will do their upmost to support you.

 Please get in touch if you would like to attend either of our groups for the Meeting ID and Password.

-We are still providing support to families with Children via Zoom, Facetime, telephone and email contact to families who have previously met with Liz, our Family Support Worker.
+We are still providing support to parents or guardians of families with Children under 18 years old via Facetime, telephone and email contact to families who have previously met with Liz, our Family Support Worker.
 If you would like to receive support through these means for a child or young person, please email us: email@example.com .